 So what is a peg loom?

 It’s a wooden block with evenly spaced holes.
-In the holes fit wooden pegs which have holes through the middle of them.
-Each peg is threaded with a warp thread.
-A weft thread is woven in and out between the pegs which begins to create a woven fabric.
+In the holes fit wooden pegs.
+Each peg has a hole running through the middle of it.
+Every peg is threaded with a warp thread.
+A weft thread is woven in and out between the pegs.
+This creates a woven fabric.

 Basically a peg loom is a way to create your own fabrics and woven pieces.
 My loom has 10 pegs which makes a fabric about 17cm wide.
 The more pegs your loom has, the wider fabric you can loom.

 The first step is to set up your pegs with a warp thread.
 I’ve used a black and gold string as I thought it would be quite strong.
-Cut equal lengths of the string and pass an individual string through each peg.
-Place the peg in a hole in the block of wood, and pull the end of the strings so that they’re at the same level.
+Cut equal lengths of the string and pass an individual string through the hole in each peg.
+Place the peg in a hole in the block of wood, and pull the end of the strings so that they’re level.
 Repeat with all the pegs making sure that all the strings are roughly the same length.

-The wool that you weave with will be pushed down these threads and tied at the ends.
-So it’s important to make sure that your warp threads are the right length for the fabric you want to weave.
+The wool that you weave with will be pushed down to the end of these strings.
+Therefore, it’s important to make sure that your warp threads are the right length for the size of fabric you want to weave.